 This hardback Bible for girls has a lovely cover.
 My eleven-year-old daughter thinks it is beautiful.
 Inside, the layout is very similar to the adult grey cloth comfort verse.
 The type is the same size and it has teal headings and teal verse mapping pages to tie in with the aesthetics of the cover.
 On looks alone, this option is very appealing.
 However, I know the visual appeal is not the only thing that matters when finding the right verse mapping option.

 The hardback binding allows for the book to lay flat when open from Genesis all the way to Revelation.
 The margins are wide allowing for notes on each page in addition to the verse mapping worksheet pages.
 Again, this is not a study Bible.
 The hardback Bible does not have notes or cross-references but it does have a short topical index in the back.
 There is not a concordance of any kind and there are no obvious content changes that make it kid-friendly.
 Both Bibles are the New International Translation, which is a great translation for kids.

 I like to teach my kids how to use a reference Bible and to interpret scripture with scripture.
 These Bibles would be even better if they had cross-references in their lovely wide margins.
-Of course, using the Bible Gateway app is a wonderful way to dive deeper into a study as you use cross-references from your mobile phone while you verse map, allowing for a more comprehensive study while still engaging within the creative outlet that verse mapping offers.
+Of course, using the Bible Gateway app or a Verse Mapping PDF is a wonderful way to dive deeper into a study as you use cross-references from your mobile phone while you verse map, allowing for a more comprehensive study while still engaging within the creative outlet that verse mapping offers.